aa-nadim/rcs-persistence-pwa/README.md

 ## Errors and warnings

+### Application (DevTools)

+1. id is not specified in the manifest, start_url is used instead.
+To specify an App ID that matches the current identity, set the id field to.

-1. Richer PWA Install UI won't available on desktop.
+2. Richer PWA Install UI won't available on desktop.
 Please add at least one sereenshot with the form_factor set to wide.

-2. Richer PWA Install UI won't available on mobile.
+3. Richer PWA Install UI won't available on mobile.
 Please add at least one sereenshot with the form_factor is not set or set to a value other than wide.

+### Lighthouse (DevTools)

+1. In Categories -> there is no project name.